Kakori conspiracy: Hunger strike in the jail

 After the court gave the judgement of the main Kakori Action Case on 6 April 1927, a group photograph was taken and all the accused were sent to the different jails of the United Provinces.
 In the prisons, they were asked to wear jail uniforms like the other prisoners which led to immediate protests and hunger strikes.
-The revolutionaries argued that since they had been charged with crimes against the British rule (and supposedly overturning the British Raj), they should be treated as political prisoners and thus should possess the rights and amenities provided to political prisoners.
+The revolutionaries argued that since they had been charged with offences against the British rule (and supposedly overturning the British Raj), they should be treated as political prisoners and thus should possess the rights and amenities provided to political prisoners.

 The details of their hunger strike are listed below: